ssire/case-tracker-manual/doc/statistics.md

 The `Filter` elements defines a statistics page with a search mask and a pre-configured result view area.

-The mandatory `@Page` attribute is the key used to associate the definition with the resource name in `modules/stats/stats.xql` that constructs the view.
+The mandatory `@Page` attribute is the key used to find the page definition in the controllers.
+It usually matches the Oppidum resource mapping of the page.

-The mandatory `Formular` element defines the search mask.
-The mandatory unique `Template` element contains the URL of the search mask formular to load.
+The mandatory `Formular` element defines the search mask to load into the page.
+The `Template` element contains the URL of the formular to load.
 The `Command` elements define the available commands.
+There is usually one command to call the graph generation service, and zero or more commands to export tables in new windows.

 The `Charts` element defines one `Chart` element per chart to draw in the result view area.